-A member of staff will call the buyer and relay the bids to the auctioneer during the bidding of the desired lot.
+A member of staff will call the bidder and relay their bids to the auctioneer during the bidding of the desired lot.
 Please respond quickly and clearly so our staff member can do the best possible job they can for you.
-The auctioneer’s hammer can come down very quickly and once down the sale of that lot is over.
+The auctioneer’s hammer can come down very quickly, once down the sale of that lot is over.

 - There is a maximum of five live telephone bids per lot.
 Early booking is advised!

-- A member of staff will call the buyer approximately five lots ahead of the intended lot.
+- A member of staff will call the bidder approximately five lots ahead of the intended lot.
 Be sure to provide a contact number you can be reached on at all times.